saltstack/salt/doc/topics/slots/index.rst

         - name: __slot__:salt:test.echo(text=/tmp/some_file)
         - source: __slot__:salt:test.echo(/etc/hosts)

-This will execute the `test.echo` execution functions right before calling the state.
+This will execute the :py:func:`test.echo <salt.modules.test.echo>` execution functions right before calling the state.
 The functions in the example will return `/tmp/some_file` and `/etc/hosts` strings that will be used as a target and source arguments in the state function `file.copy`.